Gbillington1/fundamental-os/README.md

 # FundamentalOS

 A bare-metal 64-bit ARM (AArch64) operating system written in Rust.
+Applying the fundamentals of OS theory to a real project.

 ## Hardware
 - architecture: aarch64